amundo/image-annotator/README.md

 The system consists of two main components:

-1. **SVGImageViewer**: Base component that handles image loading, panning, and zooming
+1. **SvgImageViewer**: Base component that handles image loading, panning, and zooming
-2. **ImageAnnotator**: Main annotation component that uses SVGImageViewer as a sub-component
+2. **ImageAnnotator**: Main annotation component that uses SvgImageViewer as a sub-component

 ## Installation